-Disclosure of fees
+22. Disclosure of fees

-22. For the purposes of paragraphs 3(6), 16(c) and (d) and 18(a) of this Notice, when a portfolio invests in participatory interests of another portfolio, the manager must disclose to potential investors on the application form that the fee structure is higher as well as the anticipated aggregate of the fees levied by itself and by the other portfolio.
+For the purposes of paragraphs 3(6), 10(c) and (d) and 12(a) of this Notice, when a portfolio invests in participatory interests of another portfolio, the manager must disclose to potential investors, on the application form, that the fee structure is higher as well as the anticipated aggregate of the fees levied by itself and by the other portfolio.

-Consequences of repurchases
+23. Consequences of repurchases

-- 23. (1) Where a limit determined in this Notice is exceeded because the manager has met its obligation to satisfy offers to repurchase participatory interests, the manager may not, for as long as such breach continues, purchase any further securities or instruments issued by that entity. - (2) Where the breach is not rectified within 30 days of the date on which it occurred, the manager must submit a detailed plan of rectification to the registrar for consideration for approval.
+(1) Where non-compliance with a condition, limit or requirement set in this Notice occurs because the manager has met its obligation to satisfy offers to repurchase participatory interests, the manager:

+- (a) where a limit determined in this Notice is exceeded, may not for as long as such breach continues, purchase any further securities or instruments issued by that entity; or - (b) where certain assets are not maintained in a portfolio as required by paragraphs 16,17 and 19 of this Notice, must take immediate steps to rectify such breach. - (2) Where a breach as set out in paragraph 23(1) is not rectified within 30 days of the date on which it occurred, the manager must submit a detailed plan of rectification to the registrar.

-Operational trust account
+24. Operational trust account

-24. Any amount deposited, transferred or held in an account determined in section 105 of the Act, operated as an account for funds within a portfolio, must be applied to any limit prescribed in this Notice.
+Any amount deposited, transferred or held in an account determined in section 105 of the Act, operated as an account for funds within a portfolio, must be applied to any limit prescribed in this Notice.

-Transitional measures
+25. Transitional measures

-25. If, after the date of this Notice coming into effect, any limits prescribed in paragraphs 3(9) and 6(1) are exceeded but the portfolio would have been in compliance with the limits prescribed in Notice 80 of 2012, the manager may hold the securities exceeding the limits prescribed in this Notice to maturity and must furnish the registrar with a report listing the securities so held and indicating the remaining term to maturity quarterly.
+If, after the date of this Notice coming into effect, any limits prescribed in paragraphs 3(9) and 6(1) are exceeded but the portfolio would have been in compliance with the limits prescribed in Board Notice 80 of 2012, the manager may hold the securities exceeding the limits prescribed in this Notice to maturity and must furnish the registrar with a report on a quarterly basis listing the securities so held and indicating the remaining term to maturity.

-Repeal and commencement
+26. Repeal and commencement